nymea/nymea-docs/docs/clients/discovery.md

 http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf

-## Discovering nymea in the network
+### Network Discovery with UPnP

-Once nymead is started it can be discovered over the [Simple Service Discovery Protocol](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) (SSDP).
+Once nymea is started, it can be discovered over the [Simple Service Discovery Protocol](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) (SSDP).
 A client can perform a discovery by binding to the UDP multicast address `239.255.255.250` on port `1900`.

 In order to search for UPnP devices in the network a client can send following message to the UPD multicast socket: